 Profile: Celldex Therapeutics Inc (CLDX.OQ)

-The Company’s CDX-011 is an antibody-drug conjugate (ADC) that consists of a human monoclonal antibody, CR011, linked to a potent cell-killing drug, monomethyl-auristatin E (MMAE).
-The CR011 antibody specifically targets glycoprotein NMB (GPNMB) that is expressed in a variety of human cancers, including breast cancer and melanoma.
+Glembatumumab vedotin is an antibody-drug conjugate (ADC) that consists of a fully human monoclonal antibody, CR011, linked to a potent cell-killing drug, monomethyl-auristatin E (MMAE).
+The CR011 antibody specifically targets glycoprotein NMB, referred to as gpNMB that is over-expressed in all cancers, including breast cancer and melanoma.
+The ADC technology, consists of MMAE and a stable linker system for attaching it to CR011, used in the marketed product Adcetris.
 The ADC is designed to be stable in the bloodstream.
-CDX-011 is designed to release MMAE from CR011 to produce a cell-killing effect.
-The FDA has granted Fast Track designation to CDX-011 for the treatment of advanced, refractory/resistant GPNMB-expressing breast cancer.
+Following intravenous administration, glembatumumab vedotin targets and binds to gpNMB, and upon internalization into the targeted cell, glembatumumab vedotin is designed to release MMAE from CR011 to produce a cell-killing effect.
+The FDA has granted Fast Track designation to glembatumumab vedotin for the treatment of advanced, refractory/resistant gpNMB-expressing breast cancer.

 Celldex Therapeutics Inc